 Smyth realizes that a true team concept may be foreign to many young gymnasts, but it is emphasized from the start at Stanford.

 "The entire SWG experience is about building relationships over time and having the student-athletes feel like they're part of a family," Smyth said.
 "They need to know that we care about them not only in the gym, but in their lives as well."

 Smyth has created a fun environment that is also challenging and dynamic, and prepares them so well for the pressure they will face at the end of the season to the point where there is no worry or lack of confidence.
 The work has been put in.

-Part of what makes the program so unique is Smyth's approach, a program based on five principles: family, belief, balance, passion and commitment.
+Part of what makes the program so unique is Smyth's approach, a program based on six principles: family, belief, balance, passion, commitment and courage.
 The goal is to foster individual and collective excellence without compromising their love of the sport or narrowing their horizons or academic potential.

 Cardinal gymnasts have bought in.
 None have transferred out of Stanford during Smyth's tenure, and her program has a 100 percent graduation rate.

-Smyth now returns for her 14th season following a successful 2014 season in which the Cardinal earned its seventh trip to the NCAA Championships in eight seasons.
+Smyth now returns for her 15th season following a successful 2015 season in which the Cardinal earned its eighth trip to the NCAA Championships in nine seasons.

 In addition, six Stanford gymnasts won Scholastic All-American honors in 2012 for having grade-point averages of 3.50 or above.

 Smyth arrived at Stanford in 2002 from Arizona State, where she spent five seasons (1997-2001), the final three as associate head coach.
 In 1998, she was named Regional Assistant Coach of the Year.

 With Smyth, the Sun Devils made three Super Six appearances, with national finishes of second (1997), fourth ('99), and sixth ('98).
 Sun Devil gymnasts earned 14 All-America honors – seven on beam and seven on floor - in the events Smyth coached directly.